eecs280staff/tutorials/docs/setup_macos.md

 ```

 ## Home Directory
 Run `cd ~`.
-This will take you to your Ubuntu home directory.
+This will take you to your home directory.
 Running `pwd` afterward confirms the location.
 (Your username will be different.)

 ```console
 $ cd ~